carnesen/cli/readme.md

 # @carnesen/cli
-A TypeScript-first framework for command-line interfaces in Node.js
+A TypeScript-first framework for command-line interfaces in Node.js and the browser

 [![npm version badge](https://badge.fury.io/js/%40carnesen%2Fcli.svg)](https://www.npmjs.com/package/@carnesen/cli) [![build status badge](https://github.com/carnesen/cli/workflows/test/badge.svg)](https://github.com/carnesen/cli/actions?query=workflow%3Atest+branch%3Amaster)

 The `@carnesen/cli` package includes runtime JavaScript files for Node.js >=v10 and strict `.d.ts` type declarations for TypeScript >=v3.8.
-API documentation is available on the web at [https://cli.carnesen.com/](https://cli.carnesen.com/).
+API documentation is available on the web at [cli.carnesen.com](https://cli.carnesen.com/). `@carnesen/cli` is pure Type/JavaScript, zero dependencies.
+So it works in a browser too!
+Check out [the live online examples](https://cli.carnesen.com/examples/index.html).

 ## Stability
-This library has 98% test coverage and years of use, but it should still be considered 0.x beta software.
+This library has 98% test coverage and is used a lot by its author but should still be considered 0.x beta software.

 ## Usage
 Install this package as a dependency of your project using `npm`: